top of page

 • Quickstart documentation

-This package is suitable for desk or studio use, but not for fieldwork.
+This package is suitable for studio or desk use but is not configured for fieldwork.
 It does not include batteries, chargers, SSDs, mounting hardware, or HDMI cables.
-For wildlife filming and extended outdoor sessions, these additional components are essential.
+For wildlife filming and extended outdoor sessions, additional power, media, and mounting components are required.

 Additional Accessories I Use

-To build a reliable, practical, and field-ready video setup, I have added the following accessories.
+To convert the Ninja into a reliable, field-ready monitoring and recording system, I have added the following components.

 Power